WLCG-AuthZ-WG/common-jwt-profile/profile.md

 https://wlcg.example.com
 ```

 The audience SHOULD be normalized according to Section 6 of RFC 3986; that is, trailing slashes are discouraged and default ports should not be included.
-However, the comparison against the value MUST be done as a case sensitive string as specified in Section 4.1.3 RFC 7519.
+However, the comparison against the value MUST be done as a case-sensitive string as specified in [Section 4.1.3 of RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#page-9).

 Note that a given relying party may accept several audiences.
-For example, a storage server SHOULD accept an audience based on a load balanced endpoint it participates in (e.g., `https://redirector.example.com`) in addition to its local hostname (`https://server1.example.com`).
+For example, a storage server SHOULD accept an audience based on a load-balanced endpoint it participates in (e.g., `https://redirector.example.com`) in addition to its local hostname (`https://server1.example.com`).
 The user SHOULD NOT need to request a new token for each HTTP redirect within the same logical service.
 Implementations may accept additional audiences (if, for example, a single storage system has multiple services and endpoints).

 Audiences of this form are preferred (as opposed to a human-readable "site name" such as `WLCG_Site_Foo`) to ease the ability of an end-user or tool to derive an audience from a given URL, allowing them to request an appropriate token.
 Site names, on the other hand, are often community-specific and would require the user to maintain a lookup table from endpoint to audience.

 If the relying party provides a non-HTTPS-based service, a URI should be used.
-For example, a HTCondor-CE running at `condor.example.com` may use an audience of the form `condor://condor.example.com`.
+For example, an HTCondor-CE running at `condor.example.com` may use an audience of the form `condor://condor.example.com`.

 ### ID Token Claims

-For the ID Token schema we rely on the OpenID Connect (OIDC) standard, and in particular on the [core specification](http://openid.net/specs/openid-connect-core-1_0.html).
+For the ID Token schema, we rely on the OpenID Connect (OIDC) standard, and in particular on the [core specification](http://openid.net/specs/openid-connect-core-1_0.html).
 OpenID Connect is “a simple identity layer on top of the OAuth 2.0 protocol.
 It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.” (for more information on OpenID Connect, refer to [http://openid.net/connect/](http://openid.net/connect/)).
 We expect the validation of these tokens to additionally follow the corresponding flows in the OIDC standard (see [ID token validation](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) and [code flow token validation](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowTokenValidation)).

 OpenID Connect implements authentication as an extension to the OAuth 2.0 authorization process.
 Use of this extension is requested by Clients by including the `openid` scope value in the Authorization Request.
 Information about the authentication performed is returned in a JSON Web Token (JWT) often called an ID Token.
 The discussion on the OpenID Connect flows used to obtain the ID token is out of the scope of this document but referred to in the Appendix.

-In the following section we describe the schema for identity related claims included in the ID token.
-Some of these claims MAY be also included in an access token, when the token is obtained through an OpenID Connect flow, or returned as the result of a call to the [userinfo](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo) endpoint exposed by the OpenID Connect Provider issuing the token, or as the result of an [access token introspection](https://tools.ietf.org/html/rfc7662) at the same provider.
+In the following section, we describe the schema for identity-related claims included in the ID token.
+Some of these claims MAY be also included in an access token, when the token is obtained through an OpenID Connect flow or returned as the result of a call to the [userinfo](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo) endpoint exposed by the OpenID Connect Provider issuing the token, or as the result of an [access token introspection](https://tools.ietf.org/html/rfc7662) at the same provider.

 The following additional claims are defined for WLCG ID Tokens.
 Other identity-related [claims](http://openid.net/specs/openid-connect-core-1_0.html#Claims) could be included in the ID Token, or returned in the result of calls to the userinfo or token introspection endpoint, following the recommendations of the [OpenID Connect core profile](http://openid.net/specs/openid-connect-core-1_0.html).